-BY ALEJANDRO VILLARREAL: Yes, Red Dead Redemption 2 is out, but there’s another brilliant wild west title to play – or replay – in 2019.
+BY ALEJANDRO VILLARREAL: Yes, Red Dead Redemption 2 is out, but there’s another brilliant wild west game to play – or replay – in 2020: Red Dead Redemption.

 Is it really worth stepping back into the worn boots and frayed chaps of John Marston in a title released back in 2010?
 Yes.